Reimagine State Government

 Increase Employee Engagement

 In November 2021, Governor Polis signed the first-ever partnership agreement with Colorado WINS, the State employee labor union.
 The agreement will ensure that Colorado continues to be a workplace where employees can help serve our state and thrive while doing so.
 Specifically, the agreement provides for employee raises for each of the next three years, establishes a $15/hour minimum wage for State workers, and provides additional paid family and medical leave for the State workforce.
+In 2022, Governor Polis signed an amended agreement to further improve wages and pay cycle for covered State employees.
+The agreement included across the board salary increases for state employees of 5% in 2023 and an additional 3% increase in 2024, pending legislative approval.

 Safe Custodial Facilities